OCRaP Logo

 The Policy: Municipalities shall adopt a Cohousing Overlay Zone applicable to residential areas.
 To qualify, developments must meet the “Share-Shed” Standard:

-3. The “Library of Things”: Mandatory shared infrastructure for high-carbon tools (laundry, woodworking, gardening) to negate the need for private ownership.
+3. Library of Things: Mandatory shared infrastructure for high-carbon tools (laundry, woodworking, gardening) with an inventory register; removal requires municipal approval.

 Why It Works: